 Schell has received awards from BMI and the Concorso Internazionale «Luigi Russolo», and his work has been supported by Meet the Composer, the American Composers Forum's Performance Incentive Fund, and the Electronic Arts Grants Program of the Experimental Television Center.

 In September 2000, on the summit of Mt.
 St. Helens, Schell married playwright/director Lauren Marshall.
 They have two daughters: Hannah Loowit Marschell and Abigail Tianle Marschell.
 During his residency in Seattle, Schell has become an expert cribbage player.
-He holds a Bronze Award from the American Cribbage Congress (after winning five consecutive championships in his local Grass Roots club), and in 2001 was Washington State Champion.
+He holds a Bronze Award from the American Cribbage Congress (after winning five consecutive Grass Roots club championships), and in 2001 was Washington State Champion.
 He helped to pioneer cribbage on the Web, and was the only player to reach the highest ranking at MSN Gaming Zone, PlaySite and The Burbs, an experience that he applied in co-developing ACC Internet Cribbage.
 His writings on cribbage strategy and tactics are featured at Cribbage Forum, which in 2000 received the Grandmaster Link Award from Mind Sports Worldwide, becoming the first cribbage site ever to earn that distinction.
 He has also turned to writing on music and other topics, publishing on the Web analysis and commentary on both early and contemporary music.